 Each stone and crystal is hand-picked and collected ensuring quality with a focus on one-of-a-kind specimens and unique colorings, shapes, and forms.

 The design process is a collaboration between shaping a stone to fit an idea and finding a stone that helps shape its own design.
 All pieces are created with a high level of detail and care, focusing on the process and handwork involved in each step.
 Predominately one-of-a-kind in nature due to the unique stones used, each piece also has different markings from the metalwork process.
 Hammering and filing marks are equal parts development as well as the overall design aesthetic.
 These imprints showcase the jewelry’s handcrafted authenticity and further impart a personal touch and organic feel.
-Each design requires different tools, materials, and techniques; often ranging from cutting, polishing, and drilling stones to hand sawing raw metal sheets, forming and hammering wire, riveting, soldering, or the art of electroforming and any combination in between.
+Each design requires different tools, materials, and techniques; often ranging from cutting, polishing, and drilling stones to hand sawing raw metal sheets, forming and hammering wire, soldering, the art of electroforming and any combination in between.

 Electroforming is a mixture of alchemy, science and wonder.
 The electrical / chemical process of slowly "growing" copper over the course of many hours or even days, electroforming allows forms and structures to be sculpted around stones.
 Each piece is entirely unique and the copper takes on a more organic appearance not possible with traditional metalworking techniques alone.